RunOpenCode/query-resources-loader-bundle/README.md

   You can control transaction isolation level for current statements within transaction.
 - **Distributed transactions**.
 You can execute multiple queries within same transaction against different databases.
 If
 - **Caching**.
 You can cache your query results, so they are not loaded from database on each execution.
+- **Middlewares**.
+You can use middlewares to manipulate query before execution, or to manipulate result after execution.
+You can switch to other database if query fails, you can add monitoring, logging, load balancing on several databases, etc...

 Read the documentation [here](docs/index.md).